-I was actually introduced to it by my self-proclaimed non-cook mother-in-law (who is actually a very good cook, even though she doesn’t think so), and completely fell in love.
-It’s something she makes quite often, and I always look forward to it whenever we go visit Kevin’s parents out east.
+I was introduced to it by my self-proclaimed non-cook mother-in-law (who is actually a very good cook), and completely fell in love.
+She makes quite often, and I always look forward to it whenever we go visit Kevin’s parents out east.
 She makes two versions, one with ham and cheese, and one with spicy pepperoni and cheese.
 They’re simple, oh-so delicious and I can never choose between the two.

 - Ground beef, obviously.
 I like to use 85/15 fat ratio.
 You could definitely use ground sirloin or something else as well.

 - Plenty of onion.
 This is for flavor, but I also love the texture of onion in ground beef.
 Occasionally if I want a really flavorful burger, I’ll even grate some onion into the beef for grilling.

 - Worcestershire sauce.
 Essential!
 I ALWAYS use this when making burgers.
 I’ll even buy store-made patties, sprinkle them with tons of salt and then drown them in Worcestershire.
 It adds SO much flavor.